Sayulita Surf Guide 2025 | 4 Best Spots With Easy Access

 An Introduction To Sayulita Surf

-Right in the center of it all is Sayulita Beach—a favorite for both beginners & experienced surfers.
-The waves here are friendly & consistent, with a mellow takeoff that makes it easy to get started or fine-tune your skills.
-The beach is lined with surf schools, board rentals, & cafés, so it’s easy to gear up & jump straight into the water.
+Right in the center of everything is Sayulita Beach, considered a mecca for beginner and pro surfers alike.
+The waves here are user-friendly, consistent, and easy to learn on, with a mellow takeoff to get you started right or help you hone your skills.
+This beach is also lined with surf schools, board rentals, and cafés, so getting geared up and into the water is a snap.

-If you’re in the mood to escape the crowds, a short bike ride or walk leads you to quieter spots like Playa Las Cuevas, Carricitos, or Patzcuarito, where the waves are a little more private & the scenery feels untouched.
-Whether you’re here to learn, explore, or just enjoy the ride, Sayulita surf makes it all feel effortless & fun.
+If you are in the mood to escape the crowds, it is a short bike ride or walk to find quieter spots such as Playa Las Cuevas, Carricitos, or Patzcuarito, where the waves feel a bit secluded, and the scenery is more untouched.
+Whether you’re up for learning, exploring, or just enjoying the ride, Sayulita surf makes everything so darn simple and fun.

 Some of the links on this website are affiliate links, which means we may earn a commission at no additional cost to you if you decide to make a purchase or book a service through them.
 We only promote products and services that we believe in, and your support helps us continue to provide honest insights and valuable content.